-It was noted as far back as the origin of the theory of Batesian mimicry that a wide range of predators avoided aposematic butterflies including dragonflies, mantids and flies (see Carpenter and Ford, 1933), but to date the majority of studies of predator perceptions of aposematism and Batesian mimicry have focussed on birds (e.g. Dittrich et al., 1993; Ham et al., 2006; Mostler, 1935) and other vertebrates (e.g. Hetz and Slobodchikoff, 1988; Nonacs, 1985; Osorio et al., 1999).
-Birds have been seen as important predators of a wide range of aposematic and mimetic prey taxa, as well as being easily trained and having a predictable behavioural repertoire, making them ideal study species.
-Early experiments demonstrated that avian predators have the potential to select for Batesian mimicry, but that they are not fooled by relatively imperfect mimics (Mostler, 1935).
+Osorio et al. 1999).
+Birds have been seen as important predators of a wide range of aposematic and mimetic prey taxa, as well as being easily trained and having a predictable behavioral repertoire, making them ideal study species.
+Early experiments demonstrated that avian predators have the potential to select for Batesian mimicry, but that they are not fooled by relatively imperfect mimics (Mostler 1935).
 These experiments showed that the more closely hoverflies (Diptera: Syrphidae) appeared to mimic hymenopteran models, the more protection they received from predation.
 They also showed that birds were less likely to attack certain mimics following experience with their proposed hymenopteran model.
 Overall, these experiments suggested that birds were generally deceived by mimics, but that the extent of protection enjoyed was dependent on the closeness of the mimic's resemblance to its model.

-Although birds demonstrate some differences from humans in the perception of prey signals (Bain et al., 2007; Dittrich et al., 1993), and may have some cognitive and sensory limitation which impact on their ability to identify prey correctly (Chittka and Osorio, 2007; Kikuchi and Pfennig, 2010), many mimetic hoverfly species appear to gain little protection from birds as a result of their resemblance to their hymenopteran models (Dlusskii, 1984).
+Although birds demonstrate some differences from humans in the perception of prey signals (Dittrich et al. 1993; Bain et al. 2007), and may have some cognitive and sensory limitation that impact on their ability to identify prey correctly (Chittka and Osorio 2007; Kikuchi and Pfennig 2010), many mimetic hoverfly species appear to gain little protection from birds as a result of their resemblance to their hymenopteran models (Dlusskii 1984).
 This would suggest that the potential for avian predation to select for inaccurate Batesian mimicry in invertebrate prey is limited.
-However, mimetic hoverflies are also attacked by many invertebrate predators (Howarth and Edmunds, 2000), and these species are likely to view the mimetic patterns of their prey in a very different way from humans and other vertebrates.
+However, mimetic hoverflies are also attacked by many invertebrate predators (Howarth and Edmunds 2000), and these species are likely to view the mimetic patterns of their prey in a very different way from humans and other vertebrates.